 Diabetes in dogs and cats alike usually requires treatment with daily insulin injections.
 However, there may be some rare exceptions where this is not needed.

-Helping your pet avoid diabetes
+Helping avoid diabetes in dogs and cats

-The phrase ‘prevention is better than cure’ definitely applies when it comes to diabetes in cats and dogs.
-It’s completely true that obesity is not the only factor at play when it comes to pet diabetes, and not all cases can be avoided by lifestyle management.
-However, you can manage your pets’ risk of developing diabetes by taking their health and weight seriously.
+However, obesity isn’t the only factor at play when it comes to pet diabetes and not all cases can be avoided by lifestyle management.
+However, you can sometimes manage your pets’ risk of developing diabetes by taking their health and weight seriously.

 If your pet begins to lose or gain weight on their current diet, you can adjust it within reason.
 But don’t give in to the puppy dog eyes or pitiful meows with another handful of kibble if your pet is a healthy weight!
 Make sure to account for any scraps or treats when you’re feeding your pet too, as these can often be high in calories.